 Armadillos are covered with natural armor.
 Its name in Spanish means “little armored one.”
 The armadillo’s armor works well against most predators, but not against cars.
 They are also known as the “Hillbilly Speed Bump” for their tendency to get run over by vehicles.
-More than 90% of an armadillo’s diet is made up of insects, larvae, and other invertebrates in the soil.
+More than 90% of an armadillo’s diet is made up of insects, larvae, and other Pests in the soil.

 Most armadillos live closer to the equator because they like warm areas due to their lack of fat stores.
 Armadillos are very picky about where they live based on what type of soil is found in the area.
 Usually, armadillos prefer sandy or loam soils that are loose and porous.
 This makes digging for food and creating burrows easier.